 The Law states, “All the days that he separates himself to the LORD he shall not go near a dead body.”
 (Num.
 6:6 NKJV).

-So, the honey Samson ate and shared with his family was a forbidden honey – a fruit of his disobedience to God’s law.
+So, the honey Samson ate and shared with his family was forbidden – a fruit of his disobedience to God’s law.

-The honey undoubtedly gave Samson some pleasure; however, it was a fleeting or temporary pleasure.
-The consequences of his disobedience were eternal sorrows, pains and regrets.
+The honey undoubtedly gave Samson some pleasure; however, it was fleeting or temporary.
+The consequences of his disobedience were eternal sorrows, pains, and regrets.

 The Bible describes the honey from sin as “the passing pleasures of sin.”
 (Heb.
 11:25 NKJV).

-It is undisputable that sins do give some pleasures and rewards.
-There are obviously some pleasures, benefits or rewards in prostitution, pre-marital or extra-marital sex; if not, nobody will engage in it.
+It is indisputable that sins do give some pleasures and rewards.
+There are some pleasures, benefits, or rewards in prostitution, pre-marital or extra-marital sex; if not, nobody will engage in it.

-There are some rewards or gains in defrauding and swindling gullible people, and in stealing or embezzling public funds.
-Sometimes, ungodly acts could yield so much fruit that you can even share with others just, like Samson who shared the forbidden honey with his parents.
+There are rewards or gains in defrauding and swindling gullible people and stealing or embezzling public funds.
+Sometimes, ungodly acts could yield so much fruit that you can even share with others just, like Samson, who shared the forbidden honey with his parents.

 The Scripture clearly states this truth.